zyonzarhaf/md_notes/cakephp.md

 1. Set the theme in src/Controller/AppController.php.

-The typical workflow to integrate the theme into the application is to simply generate all the necessary files through normal `bin/cake bake` commands, and then overwrite them with the `bin/cake bake all <TableNames> --theme AdminLTE` command, where 'TableNames' is the table in the database, pluralized and pascal cased (to follow CakePHP naming convention).
+The typical workflow to integrate the theme into the application is to simply generate all the necessary files through normal `bin/cake bake [whatever you want to bake] [table name]` commands, plus a `--theme AdminLTE`at the end.

 ## Console Commands

 CakePHP comes with an executable file in the bin directory called 'cake'.
 This file is used to run console commands.
 To list out all available commands you run `bin/cake` with no arguments.
+Making the file executable and/or double-checking the database connection are common solutions when troubleshooting the bake command.

-After listing out the available commands, usually running `bin/cake [command name] ----help` will print a list of the arguments and options a given command expects.
+After listing out the available commands, usually running `bin/cake [command name] --help` will print a list of the arguments and options a given command expects.

+Cake automatically detects commands through a dispatcher-type system that looks for whatever is in 'src/Command/'.

+### Bake Console

+A huge part of CakePHP console commands is the bake command.
+Bake can create any of the CakePHP's basic ingredients, and is specially handy to cook MVC skeletons, by simply running: `bin/cake bake [whatever you want to bake] [table name] [options]`.

+In CakePHP, you can overwrite the default output of the bake command for a given "ingredient" by using the option '--theme [name of the theme]' at the end of a bake command.

 ## Debugging